 Editor’s Note: This post is an expansion of content included in an article appearing in the October 17, 2019 issue of AIS Health RADAR on Medicare Advantage in which Renee Mezzanotte, EVP of Client Experience at DMW and our resident Medicare Guru, was included as a featured Medicare marketing expert.

 It’s that time of year again when Medicare plans reflect on the latest campaigns they see in the marketplace.
-How does this year’s AEP (Annual Enrollment Period) differ from past years?
+How are AEP (Annual Enrollment Period) evolving compared to past years?
 How are plans large and small focusing their efforts?
 CMS is allowing new supplemental benefits and giving plans new marketing flexibility.
 How are these various factors affecting the ways plans seek to reach new prospective members?

 Winning Prospects With Enhanced Supplemental Benefits

 Last year, CMS allowed plans to add such benefits as meal delivery, transportation, and others.
 There was modest initial take-up, but this year more plans made an effort to ensure supplemental benefits were included in their plans.
 We anticipate these newly expanded benefits will entice beneficiaries to shop.
 The key is … will they follow through and actually switch?
 A great deal will depend upon the competition in each plan’s footprint.
 While many national and regional plans have included new benefits, not all have taken advantage of the new CMS rules.

 This may be the one year that plans with new benefits find they have a leg up.
 Next year, supplemental benefits may become more widely offered and possibly even become commoditized.